Discover How to Become a Radio DJ, Talk Show Host, or Sports Broadcaster

 - The "Supreme Insider" Training Program is a customized three-month broadcasting school apprenticeship training program in a local radio station of your choosing - at nearly half the cost.
 Best suited for those with prior broadcasting experience and looking to get back into the business.

-BMG understands that our hands-on, one-on-one approach to learning is not for everyone, however.
-Some people prefer a classroom and lecture environment.
-If that describes you, you may want to look into a traditional brick and mortar broadcasting school or college program within your community (if you're near a large city).
+BMG understands that our hands-on, one-on-one approach to instruction is not for everyone, however.
+Some people determine that they prefer a classroom and lecture environment.
+If that describes you, you may want to look into attending a traditional brick and mortar broadcasting school or college program within your community (if you're near a large city).

 People are often skeptical when it comes to finding things on the Internet.
 There seems to be a certain, "if it seems too good to be true, it probably is" mentality.
 That's what everyone around me was saying when I first brought up training with your company.
 Maybe I'm a little naive but it worked out in my favor this time.